spyoungtech/pyclip/docs/README.md

 ## Usage

-pyperclip3 can be used in Python code
+pyclip can be used in Python code
 ```python
 import pyclip